DockerJamaica/docker.training/container-driven-development.rst

 Container Driven Development
 ================================

-Container driven dedopment is a means by which application is developed, tested and executed inside a containerized environment from the very beginning of the application development cycle.
+Container driven development is a means by which application is developed, tested and executed inside a containerized environment from the very beginning of the application development cycle.